redstone/LegacyFactions/README.md

-Hi everyone
-Due to personal health reasons I am unable to continue working on RedstoneOre projects.

-Huge shout out to Dr Nero for a SHIT TONNE of help while I've been fairly inactive.
+*This project is not active.*

-All projects remain open source, so if anyone would like to take them over please send me a direct message so I can grant you access to the repos, or feel free to fork them - and go nuts with it!
+> All projects remain open source, so if anyone would like to take them over please send me a direct message so I can grant you access to the repos, or feel free to fork them - and go nuts with it!
 Most projects are stable enough.
 I may continue with these projects in the future but at the moment I'm unable too.
 Lets hope that no one decides to make a paid version of LegacyFaction - please keep it open source and free.
 Thanks, MarkehMe

 <img src="https://raw.githubusercontent.com/redstone/LegacyFactions/master/media/legacyfactions.png" width="500">